prachikaagarwal/slack_asana-agent/README.md

 }
 ```

-### Authenticate
+To authenticate with OAuth:

 1. Go to [Asana Developer Console](https://app.asana.com/0/my-apps)
 2. Create a new app — select **MCP app** as the app type
-3. Note your `Client ID` and `Client Secret`
-4. Set redirect URL to: `http://localhost:8080/callback`
+3. Set redirect URL to: `http://localhost:8080/callback`
-5. Run the add command with your credentials:
+4. Run:

 ```bash
 claude mcp add --transport http \